Thorium Hydride SDS

 First Aid Measures

-General advice: In the case of accident or if you feel unwell, seek medical advice immediately.
+General advice: In the case of an accident or if you feel unwell, seek medical advice immediately.

 Inhalation: